-How Long Do Edibles Remain in Your System?
+How Long Do Edibles Remain in a Person’s System?

-How long THC that is ingested orally stays in a person’s system depends on several factors.
-First, the half-life of cannabis varies and is usually somewhere in the three- to 12-day window.
-The exact length is affected by the amount of THC consumed and whether the person is a casual or chronic user.
-Habitual use can result in tolerance, requiring ever-increasing amounts to experience the same high.
+A few variables influence how long THC that is ingested orally stays in a person’s system.
+The precise timeline is affected by the amount of THC consumed, the potency, and whether the person is a casual or regular, long-term user.

 - Blood: 3-4 hours